Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Introduction

-The other rare process of LNV, muon-to-positron conversion in a nucleus, $ \mu^- + (A,Z) \rightarrow e^+ + (A,Z-2) $ is also a total lepton flavour-violating transition with $\Delta L_\mu = -1$, and $\Delta L_e = +1$.
+The other rare process of LNV, muon-to-positron conversion in a nucleus, $ \mu^- + (A,Z) \rightarrow e^+ + (A,Z-2) $ is also a total lepton flavour violating (LFV) transition with $\Delta L_\mu = -1$, and $\Delta L_e = +1$.
 In the SM with massless neutrinos, such processes are strictly forbidden.
-Even when neutrino masses are incorporated, the expected branching ratios are suppressed to the level of $\sim 10^{-40}$ due to helicity suppression and the smallness of neutrino masses \cite{Simkovic:2000ma,Domin:2004tk}.
+Even when Majorana neutrino masses are incorporated, the expected branching ratios are suppressed to the level of $\sim 10^{-40}$ due to helicity suppression and the smallness of neutrino masses \cite{Simkovic:2000ma,Domin:2004tk}.

 However, in many beyond-the-Standard-Model (BSM) scenarios, such as those involving heavy RH neutrinos or new mediator particles, this rate can be significantly enhanced~\cite{Simkovic:2001fs,Domin:2004tk,Berryman:2016slh,Geib:2016daa,Sato:2022vny}.
 Furthermore, model-independent effective field theory approach has also been applied to study the BSM implications of this process~\cite{Babu:2001ex,deGouvea:2007xp,Angel:2012ug,deGouvea:2019xzm, Haxton:2024lyc}.
 Any observable signal in this particular channel can be a clear indication of the presence of new physics.
-In fact, in certain cases as we will see, $\mu^- \to e^+$ presents a unique probe of the flavour structure of new physics as well.
-This will be complementary to probes from other charged lepton-flavour-violating (CLFV) process like $\mu \to e\gamma$ and $\mu \to 3e$, which have been extensively probed by MEG \cite{MEG:2016leq} and SINDRUM \cite{Kaulard:1998rb} respectively.
+In fact, in certain cases, as we will see, $\mu^- \to e^+$ presents a unique probe of the flavour structure of new physics as well.
+This will be complementary to probes from other charged lepton-flavour-violating (CLFV) processes like $\mu \to e\gamma$ and $\mu \to 3e$, which have been extensively probed by MEG \cite{MEG:2016leq} and SINDRUM \cite{Kaulard:1998rb}, respectively.

 Experimentally, the SINDRUM II experiment places the strongest bound on $\mu^- \to e^+$, with a limit of $\text{Br}(\mu^- + \text{Ti} \to e^+ + \text{Ca}) < 1.7 \times 10^{-12}$ at 90\% confidence level~\cite{Kaulard:1998rb}.
 Next-generation experiments such as COMET~\cite{COMET:2018auw} and Mu2e~\cite{Mu2e:2014fns} will improve this sensitivity by several orders of magnitude, thereby probing branching ratios as low as $10^{-17}$.
 Nevertheless, these processes are plagued by different backgrounds, the most important of which is the radiative muon capture (RMC), especially near the photon energy endpoint~\cite{Lee:2021hnx}.
-Different target materials such as titanium and calcium, are considered to mitigate this issue, and future measurements of RMC spectra will be essential for confirming any potential signal.
+Different target materials, such as titanium and calcium, are considered to mitigate this issue.